 Project Overview

 Intel.com serves millions of users each month across over 700,000 web pages powered by more than 80 components and 15 templates.
-While the front-end experience has been continuously improved, the internal authoring environment has become fragmented, resulting in unclear workflows, inconsistent interfaces, and growing frustration among content creators.
+While the front-end experience had been continuously refined, the internal authoring environment had become fragmented, creating unclear workflows, inconsistent interfaces, and mounting frustration among content creators.

-This project aims to standardize Adobe Experience Manager (AEM) dialogs and create comprehensive authoring guidelines to enhance the content creation experience.
+I led the initiative to standardize Adobe Experience Manager (AEM) dialogs and build comprehensive authoring guidelines that transformed how 125+ content creators interact with the platform daily.

 Scope

-Develop standardized dialog patterns and accessible documentation across Intel.com's component library to support 125+ active content creators and external agency partners.
+Standardize dialog patterns and create accessible, self-service documentation across Intel.com’s full component library, supporting 125+ active content creators and external agency partners.

 Problem Statement